Courses

 This is the first half of a 2-semester review of Russian grammar designed to facilitate a near-native proficiency with the form and function of Russian nouns, verbs, and adjectives.
 Exceptional forms are stressed, and reading selections on contemporary Russian life and excerpts from literature are employed to improve comprehension and build conversational and writing skills.
 Open to students who have completed RU 10102 or have placed into the course via online placement exam.
 3 credits.

-RU 40101 – Advanced Russian I
+RU 30101 – Advanced Russian I

 The first half of a year-long course designed to significantly improve students’ comprehension and self-expression skills in Russian, serving as a preparation for Russian literature courses in the original.
 The course will include an intensive review of Russian grammar; Russian stylistics, syntax, and grammar at the advanced level; reading and analysis of a wide range of 19th-century Russian literary texts; writing essays in Russian; and extensive work on vocabulary building and advanced conversation skills.
 Open to students who have completed RU 20102.
 3 credits.

-Courses offered every spring semester
+Courses offered every Spring

 RU 10102 – Beginning Russian II